tronin/create-react-native-module/README.md

   name: String, /* The name of the library (Default: Library) */
   prefix: String, /* The prefix for the library (Default: ``) */
   moduleName: String, /* The module library package name to be used in package.json.
 Default: react-native-(name in param-case) */
+  className: String, /* The name of the object to be exported by the JavaScript and by the native code.
+Default: (prefix)(name in PascalCase) */
-  modulePrefix: String, /* The module prefix for the library, ignored if moduleName is specified (Default: react-native) */
+  modulePrefix: String, /* The module prefix for the library module package name, ignored if moduleName is specified (Default: react-native) */
   platforms: Array | String, /* Platforms the library will be created for.
 (Default: ['android', 'ios']) */
   packageIdentifier: String, /* [Android] The Java package identifier used by the Android module (Default: com.reactlibrary) */
   tvosEnabled: Boolean, /* Generate the module with tvOS build enabled (requires react-native-tvos fork, with minimum version of 0.60, and iOS platform to be enabled) */